Bereavement and loss

 - loss of expectation/dreams of what we thought would happen in the future, such as getting made redundant and not being able to pay for overseas family holidays, or finding out that a child doesn’t want to have children, thus leaving you with no possibility of becoming a grandparent

 Each of those losses will affect each of us differently.
-One person might feel the loss from loosing their independence as acutely as another might feel the loss of someone close to them dying.
+One person be as upset at losing their independence as much as someone else might feel the loss of someone close to them dying.

 We may feel: